-You can specify a separate drawable called the logo on your <application> element via the android:logo attribute.
-You can then switch to using this drawable in the action bar via a call to setDisplayUseLogoEnabled() on your ActionBar.
+- You can specify a separate drawable called the logo on your <application> element via the android:logo attribute.
+You can then switch to using this drawable in the action bar via a call to setDisplayUseLogoEnabled() on your ActionBar. - You can disable the icon entirely via a call to setDisplayShowHomeEnabled() on your ActionBar.
+Similarly, you can get rid of the title via setDisplayShowTitleEnabled().

-- You can disable the icon entirely via a call to setDisplayShowHomeEnabled() on your ActionBar.
-Similarly, you can get rid of the title via setDisplayShowTitleEnabled(). - If the icon, when tapped, will lead the user "up" your navigation tree, you can add a northwest-pointing arrowhead via a call to setDisplayHomeAsUpEnabled() on the ActionBar.
+- If you want to respond to taps on the home icon, call setHomeButtonEnabled() if your android:targetSdkVersion is 14 or higher (for 11-13, the home icon is enabled automatically) - If the icon, when tapped, will lead the user "up" your navigation tree, you can add a northwest-pointing arrowhead via a call to setDisplayHomeAsUpEnabled() on the ActionBar.
 Here, "up" typically means a parent activity, if this activity is a "drill-down" into some subset of your application's functionality.